flexd/posts/rewriting-the-gophers-invite-form-in-go.md

 The only big question that remains is why the Node app was using so much memory.
 I gave it more memory and let it sit without any traffic for a few days, and it still managed to use up all the available memory.
-There has to be some kind of leak somewhere, I'll investigate some more.

 When I have time I am going to figure out why, but that will come as an update post later.